 - Personal strengths and abilities

 The Positive Awareness & Responsibility Competency Profile identifies three facets related to self-awareness:

+For students with visual impairments, learning about opportunities for recreation and leisure is important.
 While sighted students observe people in their communities at work and play, students with visual impairments might miss this information if their attention is not drawn to it.
 Providing students with visual impairments several opportunities to try a variety of different leisure activities in a safe environment will help them get a sense of what they enjoy and encourage them to become proficient allowing them to dive deeper into the experience.
 Also, connecting students with community and non-profit organizations that focus on adapted sports like hockey and goalball can further social skills such as collaboration, self-regulation and problem solving.

 Areas of recreation and leisure include (McGregor and Farrenkopf, 2017):